ACT TO CHANGE // ASIAN PACIFIC AMERICAN HERITAGE MONTH (APAHM) EMPLOYEE RESOURCE GROUP (ERG) ENGAGEMENT GUIDE

 On May 18, 2019 — in honor of the birthday of Vincent Chin, whose murder in a hate crime in 1982 sparked a national uprising, Act To Change created the first-ever National AAPI Day Against Bullying and Hate with the support of elected officials, business leaders, nonprofit and community grassroots organizations.
 In 2020, our commemoration received the support of 20 participating cities and states and nearly 200 partner organizations.
 The virtual program United We Stand garnered 50,000+ views.

-As we approach May 18, 2021, we’re conscious of how much our community is in need of healing, joy, and justice.
-With nearly 3,000 hate incidents against Asian Americans reported in the last year, we hope to help you and your ERG use not only our program, but also the entire month of May as an opportunity to center and energize ourselves and our community.
+As we approach May 18, 2022, we’re conscious of how much our community is in need of healing, joy, and justice.
+After sustained attacks on not only our community’s physical and mental health, but also our sense of belonging, we hope to help you and your ERG use not only our program, but also the entire month of May as an opportunity to center and support ourselves and our community.

 Throughout the rest of this document, you’ll find frameworks, ideas, and resources to help you and your ERG plan how you want to approach APAHM.
 We recognize that not everyone will be able to participate in live events, including our May 18 livestream, and so we’ve also included guidance on asynchronous ways to connect.
 Of course, you know your community best, and we encourage you to tailor and adjust as you see fit for your needs.